JoanNgatia/Room-Allocator/README.md

 # Room-Allocator
-System to allocate office and living spaces to staff and fellows at Amity
+System to allocate offices and living spaces to staff and fellows at Amity